DMR for Type 2 Diabetes

 The trial does not specify if you need to stop your current medications.
 However, you must be on at least one glucose-lowering agent without changes for at least 12 weeks before screening.
 Some medications that interfere with glucose metabolism are prohibited.

-What safety data is available for Duodenal Mucosal Resurfacing (DMR) for Type 2 Diabetes?
+What evidence suggests that the Duodenal Mucosal Resurfacing (DMR) procedure is effective for Type 2 Diabetes?

 Adults aged 21-70 with Type 2 Diabetes, using insulin and certain other diabetes medications, who have a BMI of >24 to ≤40 kg/m^2.
 Participants should not be pregnant or breastfeeding and must use reliable contraception.
 They cannot have stomach disorders, severe kidney disease, recent heart issues, uncontrolled thyroid conditions, or a history of significant alcohol/substance abuse.